wsy1607/Machine-Learning-Apps/marketing app/README.md

 ### Step 1: Setting up all Raw Data and the central email list

-* Cassandra Setup: go to the Cassandra main repository, enter "bin/apache-cassandra -f" to run the Cassandra database
+* Cassandra Setup: go to the Cassandra main repository, enter "bin/apache-cassandra -f" to run the Cassandra database.

-* cassandrasetup.py: creates the main keyspace "marketingApp"
+* cassandrasetup.py: creates the main keyspace "marketingApp".

 * rawsalesdata.py creates the table "rawSalesData" which shows some historical transactions by those email recipients.

 * rawemaillist.py creates the table "rawEmailList" which is a list of all unique customers with their emails and other personal data.

-* rawversioninfo.py creates the table "rawVersionInfo" and "versionTests". "rawVersionInfo" keeps all raw version information, and "versionTests" keeps multiple split-tests results.
+* rawversioninfo.py (not finished) creates the table "rawVersionInfo" and "versionTests". "rawVersionInfo" keeps all raw version information, and "versionTests" keeps multiple split-tests results.
+We are simulating the version data for now.

 * MongoDB Setup: go to the Bluemoon repository, run the Meteor app.

-* mongodbsetup.py creates the table "beersData", which is a list beers with sales, similar beers and ranks, which will be displayed as recommendations later.
+* mongodbsetup.py creates the table "beersData", which is a list beers with sales, similar beers and ranks, which will be displayed as recommendations.

 * centralemaillist.py creates the table "centralEmailList" using the table "rawSalesData" and "beersData".
 It is the full list of all customers with emails and other personal data.
 Each email in the "centralEmailList" has a status and a rank.
 We will select emails from the "centralEmailList" based on the status and the rank for every single campaign.
 The status and rank will be updated after completing each email campaign.